About the programme

 We expect applicants to be interested in philosophy, ethics, aesthetics, philosophical aspects of cultural studies, fine art or the theory of religion.
 We highly encourage applicants with an interdisciplinary interest among any of the above mentioned fields of study.

-Application requirements: MA degree in philosophy/ethics/aethetics/religious studies, a demonstrated proficiency in English (B2/Intermediate), CV (with photo), an online (Skype) entrance exam (for shortlisted candidates only), and a detailed research plan (of 500-800 words, excluding bibliography).
+Application requirements: MA degree in philosophy/ethics/aesthetics/religious studies, a demonstrated proficiency in English (B2/ at least upper intermediate or equivalent), CV (with photo), an online (Skype) entrance exam (for shortlisted candidates only), and a detailed research plan (of 500-800 words, excluding bibliography).

 Start of the programme: September of each year